davidaylaian/carbon/doc/cross-compiler.md

 export PATH="/usr/local/cross/install/bin:$PATH"
 ```

 to `.bashrc`.
-Now, it is time to build and install binutils and GCC themselves.
+Now, it is time to build and install binutils and GCC.
 This will take a while.
-Binutils comes first.
+Binutils first.

 ```sh
 sudo mkdir build-binutils